chappidiRushi/js-glossary/README.md

 ### Event Listener
 An event listener is a function that listens for a specific event to occur and executes a specified piece of code (the event handler) in response to that event.

+### Event delegation

+Event delegation is a technique in JavaScript where you attach an event listener to a parent element instead of attaching it to the individual child elements.
+When an event occurs on a child element, it "bubbles" up through the DOM hierarchy to the parent element.
+The event listener on the parent element can then check the event.target property to determine which child element triggered the event.

 ## F

 ### Function